Roots and Radishes

 Ingredients needed to make an Italian chopped Brussels sprouts salad.

-• Brussels sprouts - Brussels are the star of the show here!
-Slicing and chopping them up and tossing with dressing mellows out their flavor, and makes them taste amazing.
+• Brussels sprouts - Raw Brussels sprouts are the star of the show here.
+Slicing them thinly, chopping them up, and tossing with dressing mellows out their flavor, and makes them taste amazing.
 It's like a slaw, but better!

 • Cheese - Feta is pictured above, but I often use cubed provolone or mozzarella (part-skim), or even fresh mozzarella.
 Use what you have, and even combine a couple different ones if you'd like!
 Parmesan is always a good topping, but I recommend using at least one of these other cheeses too.